-Tech Entrepreneurs, Social Analytics, Cloud Computing, Music Shots, Boundary Spanners, Business Strategies, Freeconomics, Intellectual Property, Digital Marketing, Labor Markets, Boston Matrix, TV formats, Interactive Media, Greek Crisis, Global vs Indigenous, Distribution Games, Singularity, Punk Capitalism, Multiplicity, Piracy, Gambling, Economics, Silicon Valley, Digital Music Customers - IT'S ALL HERE!
+Tech Entrepreneurs, Social Analytics, Cloud Computing, Music Shots, Boundary Spanners, Business Strategies, Freeconomics, Intellectual Property, Digital Marketing, Labor Markets, Boston Matrix, Interactive Media, Greek Crisis, Global vs Indigenous, Distribution Games, Singularity, Punk Capitalism, Multiplicity, Piracy, Gambling, Economics, Silicon Valley, Digital Music Customers - IT'S ALL HERE!

 S.K. - Please introduce yourself and update us on your latest activities!